Roasted Vegetable Farro Bowl

 Roast until the eggplant is golden.
 Add the farro, feta and parsley and toss together.

-How to cook farro for the salad
+How to cook farro for salad

 Farro cooks just like pasta, in a pot of boiling water until tender.
 Pearled or semi-pearled farro (which is typically the kind you’ll find in your market) cooks pretty quickly, 20-25 minutes in boiling water.